Return of the CMEslinger (Part 6)

 “You’re right, dad,” Sierra said.
 “You won’t be saving the day, at least not this time.”

-Sierra locked eyes with Marge before swiveling to point her finger at the man sitting astride the CMEslinger, at the man in black.
+Sierra locked eyes with Marge before swiveling to point her finger at the man sitting beside the CMEslinger, at the man in black.

 “He will.”